-This is a prospective randomized clinical study that involves studying ketorolac as an adjuvant pain medication for arthroscopic meniscus surgery patients.
+This is a prospective randomized clinical study that involves studying ketorolac as an adjuvant pain medication for arthroscopic anterior cruciate ligament surgery patients.
 All patients enrolled in this study will receive the standard pain control protocol before, during, and after surgery.
-This includes 1), IV Dexamethasone and IV Odansetron during surgery, and 2) analgesics (as directed by the anesthesiologist) in the PACU.
-Both groups will also receive the standard of care discharge pain medications for arthroscopic meniscus surgery: oxycodone-acetaminophen 5-325 (1-2 tablets PO q4-6h PRN for moderate to severe pain #28 tabs).
+This includes a 1) a regional block during the pre-operative period, 2), IV Dexamethasone and IV Odansetron during surgery, and 3) analgesics (as directed by the anesthesiologist) in the PACU.
+Both groups will also receive the standard of care discharge pain medications for arthroscopic anterior cruciate ligament surgery: oxycodone-acetaminophen 5-325 (1-2 tablets PO q4-6h PRN for moderate to severe pain #28 tabs).

 Patients will be randomized into one of two groups.
-Group 1 will receive standard of care pain protocol, including a prescription for oxycodone-acetaminophen 5-325 on discharge.
+Randomization would be performed using a predefined computer-generated randomization sheet.
+Patients will not be randomized into a group until they are in the preoperative holding area.
+Patients will not be made aware of their randomization until postoperative.
+Patients will also Group 1 will receive standard of care pain protocol, including a prescription for oxycodone-acetaminophen 5-325 on discharge.
 Group 2 will also receive the standard of care pain protocol before, during, and after surgery but will also receive an intraoperative dose of IV ketorolac at the completion of the procedure and oral ketorolac on discharge (10mg PO q6 x3 days).
 Patients in this group will also be given omeprazole (20 mg PO, once per day x3 days).
 Patients will record their pain levels, oxycodone-acetaminophen 5-325 consumption, and pain medication side effects in a diary three times per day for the first five days after surgery.
 The patient will return the completed diary to their surgeon at the first post-operative appointment.
 Participation in this study will not require any additional visits to the surgeon's office or hospital outside of the standard pre- and post-operative appointments.